 The Invisible Man has been around since H.G.
 Wells created him.
 The Universal films of the 1930s had the effects down pretty well.
 So do your research, stay true to the genre and keep the story centred on the protagonist.
 Carpenter does this here and what we got is a film still entertaining decades later.

 Bending reality.
 Just when you thought one couldn’t pioneer and blend genres any further, Carpenter does it again.
 Again, inspired by two previous masters of horror, H.P Lovecraft and Steven King, this film is a goldmine of Carpenter’s cinematic techniques.

 Got a remake to do?
 Carpenter’s rule number two; don’t change or mess with the original source material.
 It’s ridiculous how remakes are drastically different from the origins.
 That’s why they suck.
 If you’re going to force in a different concept, make a new movie, don’t squat on the brand name.

 Escape from L.A.
 (1996)

 The thing is with John Carpenter, even when shackled with a limited budget and technology, he sure doesn’t shy away from being ambitious.
-Do the same film today, with the same budget and script, you’d easily sell earthquakes and surfing a tsunami to Snake Plissken fans.
+Do the same film today, with the same budget and script, and you’d easily sell earthquakes and surfing a tsunami to Snake Plissken fans.

 Combining genres?
-Having read the book before watching the film adaptation, it was the first time I got see The Carpenter’s choices play out.
-Again, he takes the coolest aspects of the novel and morphs it to fit his own mythology.
-What’s interesting, John Steakley’s 1990’s Vampire$ reads as if it’s been heavily influenced by Carpenter, complete with zombie/ghoul sieges and bleak ending.
+Having read the book before watching the film adaptation, it was the first time I got to see The Carpenter’s choices play out.
+Again, he takes the coolest aspects of the novel and morphs them to fit his own mythology.
+What’s interesting, John Steakley’s 1990’s Vampire$ reads as if it’s been heavily influenced by Carpenter, complete with zombie/ghoul sieges and a bleak ending.
 The choices made are kinda understandable considering he wanted to make more of a western, but…

 …take away the vampire element, this would be the type of western he would make.